-- Loaded popsicles – If you’re making these easy watermelon popsicles for an adult party, a splash of rum, tequila, or vodka in each popsicle mold would be get that party poppin!
+- Loaded popsicles – If you’re making this dessert for an adult party, watermelon tequila popsicles would definitely get that party popping!

 These easy watermelon popsicles are a super fresh, naturally sweet, low-calorie treat that you can feel good about eating!
 No processed junk, additives, ingredients you can’t pronounce, or extreme amounts of sugar.
 Plus, the popsicles only takes 5 minutes of prep work!